enkidevs/curriculum-pgexercises/sql-new/basic/part-3/ex_classify-results-into-buckets.md

 ## Exercise

 How can you produce a list of facilities, with each labelled as 'cheap' or 'expensive' depending on if their monthly maintenance cost is more than $100?
 Return the name and monthly maintenance of the facilities in question.

+Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

+### Discuss:
+- How do we specify conditional statements in our query statement?
+- How can we group our data using the `SELECT` statement?